Video: Týr find The Rune (2025)!

 Nobody over here needs to be reminded who Lacuna Coil is.
 The band has been a staple of this zine for all its existence.
 At first, the RMR crew covered the somewhat conflicted mid-tens offerings such as Dark Adrenaline or – again – Broken Crown Halo.

 Things started to improve by 2016 when the disturbing yet pretty excellent Delirium appeared out of nowhere.
-That one clearly marked a change in energy levels, posture, and attitude of a band finally capitalizing on their many talents.
+That one clearly marked a change in energy levels, posture, and attitude of the band, finally capitalizing on their many talents.
 And this trend continued with the succulent Black Anima of 2019 that made it onto … [...]
 Click to raid more!